 On Facebook, Instagram, Twitter, and all of the other sites, make sure your security settings are where you want them to be.

-It’s wise to make your Facebook profile private to users that aren’t your friends and to request approval of your Instagram followers.
+It’s wise to make your Facebook profile private to users that aren’t your friends and to request the approval of your Instagram followers.
 Limit the personal information that other social media users can see by adjusting your privacy settings on each of your profiles.

-You can also edit your privacy options to require a security question be asked when logging on to the site from a new IP address, which will help prevent your accounts from getting hacked.
+You can also edit your privacy options to require a security question to be asked when logging on to the site from a new IP address, which will help prevent your accounts from getting hacked.

 3. Verify People and Pages

 Before you accept a friend or follow request, look at the individual’s page.
 If you know them and can verify that through the information available, then it’s probably safe to approve them (if you want).

 If the information on their profile page doesn’t seem to add up, or you’re not sure if you know them, don’t be afraid to deny (or just ignore) a request.

 If there are a lot of typos, only limited pictures or posts that just don’t sound like the person you think it might be, you should proceed with caution.
 It is not uncommon for people to impersonate other users or even brands on social media and use it to take advantage of other users.
 Keep this in mind and do a thorough check before you accept.

 4. Do Not Violate the Social Media Policies of Your Company

 Be familiar with the terms and conditions that regulate social media use at your work.
 Some obvious no-no’s are using company property to check your personal social media pages or posting on social media about co-workers.